Did you know that most of the world’s businesses are running on debt?

 Generally, loans with unrealistically high interest rates, abnormal fees, or strict repayment terms that don’t sound comfortable are to be avoided.
 These are all bad loans.

 Do not spend your hard-earned money on stuff you don’t need.
 Your business will thank you for it.
+This is a good reminder for young entrepreneurs.

 Bad loan providers typically target businesses and business owners with a bad credit score or low income, limiting the options they have.
 Don’t fall for these traps.
 If something looks like a bad deal or a bad loan, then it most likely is.